OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:33

-And Eleazar son of Aaron died and was buried at Gibeah, which had been allotted to his son Phinehas in the hill country of Ephraim.
+And Eleazar son of Aaron died and was buried at Gibeah, which had been given to his son Phinehas in the hill country of Ephraim.